Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Sparse Feature Circuit Discovery

 \textbf{Completeness.} Are there parts of the model behavior that our circuit fails to capture?
-We measure this as the faithfulness of the circuit's complement $M\setminus C$ (Figure~\ref{fig:faithfulness}b).
+We measure this as the faithfulness of the circuit's complement $M\setminus C$ (Fig.~\ref{fig:faithfulness}).
 We observe that we can eliminate the model's task performance by ablating only a few nodes from our feature circuits, and that this is true even when we leave all SAE errors in place.
-In contrast, it takes hundreds of neurons to acheive the same effect.
+In contrast, it takes hundreds (for Pythia) or thousands (for Gemma) of neurons to achieve the same effect.